 On the other hand, Malta isn’t the best or the easiest CBI program.

 Although the process for Maltese CBI is straightforward, you have to meet quite a few requirements.
-It’s not like Dominica’s program where you give them $100,000, fill out a few forms, and get your passport.

 That being said, Malta’s CBI program is an interesting option as it gives you a European passport with Schengen access – that’s certainly valuable and should definitely be a consideration for those looking to plant a flag, and go where they’re treated best.